 Sending out a Request for Proposal (RFP) should not be taken lightly.
 It is a crucial step in the complex process of committing to an IDP vendor.

-According to Loopio’s 2021 RFP Report, organizations respond to 65% of the RFPs they receive.
-To be part of these 65% and to get information from a vendor that is actually helpful, you need to ask the right questions.
+According to Loopio’s 2025 RFP Report, organizations respond to 63% of the RFPs they receive.
+To be part of these 63% and to get information from a vendor that is actually helpful, you need to ask the right questions.

 But what are the right questions?
 Don’t waste more time researching.
-In this blog we tell you which information you should gather, which questions you can ask and provide you with an RFP template that you can use right away!
+In this blog, we tell you which information you should gather, which questions you can ask and provide you with an RFP template that you can use right away!

 What is a Request for Proposal?

-A Request for Proposal is the first document that you draft before sending it to a small number of software development companies.
+A Request for Proposal (RFP) is the first document that you draft before sending it to a small number of software development companies.
 Most likely, you shortlisted those as potentially offering a suitable solution.
-An RFP usually describes the context of the project, requirements that the solution should fulfill, the project timeline and pricing models.
+An RFP usually describes the context of the project, requirements that the solution should fulfill, the project timeline, and pricing models.

 In general, an RFP is like a job advertisement: It announces the project and opens the door to qualified companies who can get the job done.